amkelly/amkelly.github.io/fileio.md

 os.path is the older set of methods for OS-independent path manipulations.
 Path lib provides a more structured, convienent set of methods for these manipulations.

 On pathlib:
 > This module offers classes representing filesystem paths with semantics appropriate for different operating systems.
-Path classes are divided between pure paths, which provide purely computational operations without I/O, and concrete paths, which inherit from pure paths but also provide I/O operations. quote
+Path classes are divided between pure paths, which provide purely computational operations without I/O, and concrete paths, which inherit from pure paths but also provide I/O operations.

 ### python.org library documentation:
 * [os.path](https://docs.python.org/3/library/os.path.html)